tkambler/web-analytics-sandbox/README.md

 # Web Analytics Sandbox

-This repository seeks to provide an easily-deployable sandbox for experimenting with concepts pertaining to feature flags and product analytics.
-It is geared towards React developers.
+This project provides an easily-deployable sandbox for experimenting with concepts pertaining to feature flags, A/B tests, and product analytics.
+It allows you to quickly get up and running with the following open-source tools:

+- [GrowthBook](https://www.growthbook.io/) - A feature flag & A/B testing platform
+- [Jitsu](https://jitsu.com/) - A data / event ingestion engine (an alternative to [Segment](https://segment.com/))
+- [Umami](https://umami.is/) - A simple alternative to Google Analytics

+It also includes a simple [React](https://reactjs.org/) application with which you can interact with these tools.

 ## Quick Start